Lancelot Threlkeld: Evangelist

-Threlkeld was well educated, and on 8 November 1815 sailed for Tahiti, but the illness and subsequent death of a child of his detained him for a year in Rio de Janeiro, where he started a Protestant church.
-He left for Sydney on 22 January 1817, arrived on 11 May, and after a short stay went to the South Sea Islands, where he reached Eimeo (now Mo'orea in French Polynesia) in November.
+Threlkeld was well educated, and on 8 November 1815 sailed for Tahiti, but the illness and subsequent death of a child of his detained him for a year in Rio de Janeiro.
+He reached Eimeo (now Mo'orea in French Polynesia) in November.

-A missionary station was established at Raiatea and Threlkeld worked there for nearly seven years.
-His wife died, and left with four children he returned to Sydney in 1824.
 Here Daniel Tyerman and George Bennet, travelling LMS deputies, appointed Threlkeld as missionary to the Aboriginal people of Lake Macquarie.
 Situated on land allocated by Governor Brisbane, Threlkeld was instructed to teach Aboriginal people agriculture, carpentry and establish a children's school.
 The LMS also dictated Threlkeld learn the local language as a precursor to successful Christian conversions.

 By September 1826 Threlkeld and family were living on site at the Bahtahbah mission in six-roomed house.
 Alongside the Threlkeld family were three British overseers, one an assigned convict, one an adult and one a child domestic.
 Threlkeld, who was paying Aboriginal workers on site with fishing hooks, food and clothing, wrote in 1825, "[It] is my intention to act here upon the same plan we found so successful at Raiatea namely, give nothing to any individual but in return for some labour for common good!"
 Threlkeld wrote of the early period of the mission's settlement.
 Aboriginal people frequenting the mission sought land allocations: "Two natives have spoken to me already to allow them a portion of land for agriculture."

 Residing on site at Bahtahbah mission enabled Threlkeld to work closely and frequently with Awabakal Elder Biraban.
 One significant task they undertook together was to establish a written form for the Awabakal language.
 Threlkeld wrote of this period as one being filled with mornings in which he worked with Biraban, "who speaks very good English, in writing the language....
 Our conversations vary, and cruise from enquiries into their customs and habits.
 Easy sentences, passages from scripture, and information on Christian subjects are attempted."
 As a consequence of such work, Threlkeld published Specimens of a Dialect of the Aborigines of New South Wales.